NFL draft attendance record set with more than 700,000 fans attending the event in Detroit

 “Fans have been great, and business has been good,” said Sims, who was drafted by Detroit with the No. 1 overall pick in 1980.
 “To have the draft here is great for the entire state of Michigan.”

-The NFL is engaged in some level of talks with 20-plus teams interested in hosting a future draft, which is of particular interest in colder-climate cities that probably can’t win a Super Bowl bid.
+The NFL is engaged in some talks with 20-plus teams interested in hosting a future draft, which is of particular interest in colder-climate cities that probably can’t win a Super Bowl bid.

 Green Bay will host the 2025 draft.